Red Bar

 UHF

-1 to 10 metres This band cannot be accessed globally and there are significant restrictions on its use.
-When it is used, it is often used for asset management, container tracking, baggage tracking, work in progress tracking, etc. and often in conjunction with Wi-Fi systems.
+1 to 10 metres These RFID frequencies cannot be accessed globally and there are significant restrictions on their use.
+When they are used, it is often used for asset management, container tracking, baggage tracking, work in progress tracking, etc. and often in conjunction with Wi-Fi systems.

 For further information on its use see the paragraph below.